Health Benefits

 We might think that Huckleberry and Sapota are similar with respect to nutritional value and health benefits.
 But the nutrient content of both fruits is different.
 Huckleberry and Sapota Facts such as their taste, shape, color, and size are also distinct.
 The difference between Huckleberry and Sapota is explained here.

-The amount of calories in 100 gm of fresh Huckleberry and Sapota with peel is 37.00 kcal and 40.00 kcal and the amount of calories without peel is Not Available and Not Available respectively.
+The amount of calories in 100 gm of fresh Huckleberry and Sapota with peel is 37.00 kcal and 40.00 kcal and the amount of calories without peel is 52.00 kcal and 83.00 kcal respectively.
 Thus, Huckleberry and Sapota belong to Low Calorie Fruits and Low Calorie Fruits category.These fruits might or might not differ with respect to their scientific classification.
 The order of Huckleberry and Sapota is Ericales and Cucurbitales respectively.
 Huckleberry belongs to Ericaceae family and Sapota belongs to Cucurbitaceae family.
 Huckleberry belongs to Gaylussacia genus of G. brachycera species and Sapota belongs to Cucurbita genus of Pepo species.
 Beings plants, both fruits belong to Plantae Kingdom.